Lingua Franca Nova: Grammar

-El is used for people and higher animals; Lo is used for all else.
-On is used in the same way as in French or "one" in English (in the way that one would be using it if one said this sentence).
+The third person singular animate pronoun el is used to refer to people of both sexes and animals; the gendered forms elo (he) and ela (she) are rarely used.
+The singular inanimate pronoun lo is used for things and abstract concepts.
+In the plural, both animate and inanimate referents use the pronoun los.
+The indefinite pronoun on is used when the referent is an unspecified person, or concerns people in general, similar to the generic you in English.

 For the first and second person pronouns, the reflexives are the same as the regular pronouns, and the possessive determiners are mea, nosa, tua, and vosa.
 Possessive pronouns are formed by using the article la before possessive determiners, e.g. la mea.

 Se is the third-person reflexive, singular and plural.
 The third person possessive determiner, both singular and plural, is sua, and the possessive pronoun is la sua.

 Verbs are invariant.
 The verb alone represents the present tense and the infinitive.
 Other tenses and moods are indicated by preceding particles:

 Adverbs such as ja (already) and auxiliary verbs such as comensa (begin to) are used to add precision.
 The active participle ends in -nte and the passive participle in -da.
 They can be used with es (to be) to form a progressive aspect and a passive voice, respectively.

 Adjectives are invariant, and adverbs are not distinguished from adjectives.
 Adjectives follow nouns and adverbs follow verbs but precede adjectives.
 The comparative is formed with plu or min, the superlative with la plu or la min.